NordicESMhub/GEO4962/_episodes/11-running_analyzing.md

 Then correct any identified bug.

 If your short simulation has **finished without crashing**, check the outputs: were your changes taken into account?
 Do you get significant results?

-If you are happy with your short run, you can setup your <a href="simulations.html">long run (14 months) experiment</a>.

 ### Model timing data